Welcome! My name is Lilian, but my friends call me Lily, a.k.a Lili Bo. It's so nice to meet you, and I'm so glad you are here.

 - I wanted to help diversify the field.
 (We need more women in STEM professions!)

 I landed my first job as an engineer right out of college, and then the market crashed in 2008.
+It was a little stressful starting a career during such a big recession, but I guess it's nothing compared to what 2020 has been like.

 I moved back to Houston in 2013, got married in 2016 to Mohamed, and we had a baby girl named Amina in 2018.
 While I was pregnant, I quit my corporate job after working for 10 years and decided to stay home with our daughter for her first year.
 Shortly after Amina was born, we moved to Abu Dhabi.